 Jesse got his start at Appalachian Brewing in his hometown in PA and then moved to Dogfish Head Brewing.
-After 10 years and many promotions/awards he created his own niche theme based of his second passion of cycling.
+After 10 years and many promotions/awards, he created his own niche theme based on his second passion of cycling.
 Craft beer drinking and cycling actually do go hand in hand based on making breweries stops for the cyclists to break from the heavy winded exercise.

 Rubber Soul has been around for three years now and is the newest brewery to pop up on the eastern shore.
 They work on a small barrel system but are moving up quickly to expanding their brewery, keg room and into canning!

 The Atmosphere of Rubber Soul Brewing